 RAP, through funding from the Department of Health and Human Services (DHHS), provides safe, secure, affordable housing - together with support services - so that persons served can begin to work toward recovery.
-There are four tracks in the RAP Housing program: 1) RAP-MH is intended for persons with serious and persistent mental illness, who are indigent or have extremely low income, with priority given to those who are discharging from an inpatient Mental Health Board Commitment, or those who are at risk of an inpatient commitment; 2) RAP-SD is a specialized track for persons with a substance dependence disorder; 3) RAP-TAY is a specialized track for homeless transition-age youth with serious and persistent mental illness working with the Transition Age Professional Partner Program, and 4) RAP-SD TC is a specialized housing track tailored to provide housing opportunities for women with children discharging from the Therapeutic Community level of care.
+There are four tracks in the RAP Housing program: 1) RAP-MH is intended for persons with serious and persistent mental illness, who are indigent or have extremely low income, with priority given to those who are discharging from an inpatient Mental Health Board Commitment, or those who are at risk of an inpatient commitment; 2) RAP-SD is a specialized track for persons with a substance dependence disorder; 3) RAP-TAY is a specialized track for homeless transition-age youth with serious and persistent mental illness working with the Transition Age Professional Partner Program, and 4) RAP-SD TC is a specialized housing track tailored to provide housing opportunities for women with children discharging from the available in all 16 counties of Region V Systems.
+Utilizing the voice and choice model, the participant is free to choose housing type and location.
+The goal of this program is to support participants in their recovery journey and bridge them to a permanent housing voucher with the local public housing authority or self-sufficiency.